Isinkan, Nigeria: History

-As the day of Obara's departure came nigh, the couple was handed a pair of magical ensembles, Edan akọkọ (held by Osorun) and the Ude akoko (a magical golden orb of time held by Obara) – both items still featuring prominently in Iralepo's cognomen till this day – and allowed to journey on a fiery chain saddle (ewon agbana).
+As the day of Obara's departure came nigh, the couple was handed a pair of magical ensembles, Edan akọkọ (held by Osorun) and the Ude akoko (a magical golden orb of time held by Obara) – both items still featuring prominently in the Iralepo's cognomen till this day – and allowed to journey on a fiery chain saddle (ewon agbana).
 When the party got to an expanse in space known as oriaye, Osorun (the female deity) was said to have stretched her hand, pointing the primordial Edan in a preferred direction whilst Obara then uttered some sacred words known in Isinkan as ‘ebibo’ for the gradual mystical emergence of land.
 In their attempt to descend from their aerial chain upon the emergent land, their chain saddle was tripped by Oko, an impish deity who sought to derail them.
 The resulting accident momentarily separated the two companions, with Obara landing on the small newly created portion of land while Osorun sank into the watery deep.

 The portion of land that Obara landed on is a place known as Oba near Akure till today, while the site of Osorun's watery deep is known as Omi Yeye in Isinkan mythology and surrounded by the sacred grove known as Igbo Yeye, an ethereal forest, which was later consecrated in honour of the female deity, Yeye Osorun.
 In order for Obara to save his female companion, he quickly employed the second orb to manipulate time (akoko) to quicken the emergence and spread of land on oriaye which is today recognized as Earth.
 This Isinkan oral account of the creation of the earth as an experience is preserved in the ‘Oko s’oko s’igbaga’ or ‘Igbagba’ sang at the annual Yeye festival in Isinkan today.